serverless/components/README.md

       # This Type specifies a folder containing code or general files you wish to upload upon deployment, which the Component may need to deploy a specific outcome.
 Before running the Component in the cloud, the Serverless Framework will first upload any files specified in `src`.
 Generally, you want to keep the package size of your serverless applications small (<5MB) in order to have the best performance in serverless compute services.
 Larger package sizes will also make deployments slower since the upload process is dependent on your internet connection bandwidth.
 Consider a tool to build and minify your code first.
 You can specify a build hook to run and a `dist` folder to upload, via the `src` property.
       # This Type can either be a string containing a relative path to your source code, or an object.

-      - name: src # The name "src" is reserved for this Special Type.
-Your params can only have one of these.
+      src: # The name "src" is reserved for this Type.
+Your inputs can only have one of these.
         type: src # The type
         # Optional
         required: true # Defaults to required: false